 The ketone drink was developed for soldiers to generate energy from ketones rather than carbs or fats by biochemist Prof. Kieran Clarke, at the University of Oxford, United Kingdom, and Dr. Richard Veech, at the National Institutes of Health, MD.

 The ketone ester drink has previously made it through safety studies, whereby it was proven that the drink has no adverse effects.
-This new study examines the effectiveness of the ketone supplement and shows it can improve performance for certain activity types.
+This

 The drink allowed highly trained endurance athletes to clock up an extra 400 meters distance to their workouts.
 The supplement works by temporarily switching the primary source of cellular energy from glucose or fat to ketones.

 “It’s really interesting; with a single drink of nutritional ketone you can do the same exercise with completely different metabolism,” says Dr. Pete Cox, a clinician at the University of Oxford and first author on the paper.